 These are extremely important.
 Think of it as your resume listing all your accomplishments and who you’ve previously worked with.
 They’re valuable in that they build trust and credibility.
 They showcase your talents, your customer service skills, and what exactly your business offers.
 On a buyer’s purchasing journey, probably the most important step in the process would be the research phase.
 Testimonials and case studies play a critical role in this phase in that they give an in-depth look at your work and can be the one thing that convinces a potential client to do business with you.

 You can simply ask former or current customers to write a review or get permission to publish ones that you already have.
 Once you have these, be sure to dedicate a page on your site just for testimonials and case studies.
 And make it easy to find—nothing is more annoying than trying to find something on a site that’s hidden.
 And once you do have these all written up, share, share, SHARE.
-You will want to share it on social media, especially LinkedIn.
+You will want to share it on social media, especially LinkedIn if you are a B2B company.
 And feel free to use them in your newsletters and in your email marketing.

 Well, here you have it.
 Thanks for reading Part 3 on how to drive traffic to your website.
 Stay tuned for Part 4 of this series, coming to you soon!